chelkyl/MeTube/README.md

     ```
     cd server/server
     ```
-3. Create a file named '.env' with the following and fill in the `<variables>`
+3. Create a file named '.env' with the following and fill in the `<variables>` with your buffet database info
    - the host, port, and dialect probably don't need to be changed
     ```
     DB_USER=<username>